TurboGears/tg2docs/docs/main/FormBasics.rst

 display_login, but this time there will be some data in tmpl_context so that when the form widget is rendered, it will get those validation error messages and display them for you.

+.. todo:: update to use sprox instead of dbsprockets